Menu

 *The opposite of DICE is the PLUS World — Predictable, Linear, Understandable, and Stable.
 This world does not exist yet planning and management are based in this world.
 Note that the words DICE and PLUS also symbolically represent the concepts they define.

-• 23 November 2021 5:34 PM | Olivia Parrott
+• 23 November 2021 5:34 PM | Anonymous

 The PUP team extends a warm welcome to two incoming professionals: Board of Directors Member Stephen Awoyemi and Advisor Jay McGaffigan.